knative/community/ROLES.md

 - Recognized as having expertise in the group’s subject matter

-- Approver for a relevant part of the codebase
+- Approver for a relevant part of the repository for about 3 months

-- Should have reviewed or contributed to substantial PRs to the codebase
+- Should have reviewed or contributed to non-trivial PRs

 - Should be an `approver` in the OWNERS file